Stop Scrolling. Start Doing

 The "Veto" Strike: If a restaurant doesn't have at least three legitimate, high-effort entries for your diet, it’s not a "choice."
 It’s a compromise.
 Veto it and move on.

-The problem with "filtering" on a map is that it’s binary.
-It tells you if a place has vegan food, but it doesn't tell you if the chef actually cares about it.
+Map filters are binary.
+They tell you if a place has vegan food, but not if the chef actually likes cooking it.

-The Adventria Move: We built the Dining logic to ignore the "substitution" culture.
+As a decision-making software application, we built our Dining logic to ignore substitution culture.
 We find the coordinates where the flavor is intentional, not accidental.

 Stop apologizing for your plate.
 Start demanding a better one.
 Stop scrolling.
 Start doing.